-The MEngSc project is either a good introduction to work in industry and research, or is a way for postgraduate students to explore advanced level concepts or research ideas already encountered.
-It is an important indicator of how well students are able to bring together what they have learnt at an undergraduate and postgraduate level as well as from any relevant work experience.
+The MEngSc project provides a good introduction into working in industry and research, and further opportunities for postgraduate students to explore already encountered research ideas and concepts at an advanced level.
+It serves as an important indicator of how well students are able to bring together what they have learnt at an undergraduate and postgraduate level as well as from any relevant work experience.

-Overall, at the end of MEngSc Project A, students should:
+By the end of this course, students should be able to: